Carroll's Number 1 Tournament

-The Carroll's Number 1 Tournament was a professional 72-hole stroke play golf tournament played in the Republic of Ireland.
+The Carroll's Number 1 Tournament was a professional 72-hole stroke play golf tournament played in Ireland.
 It was inaugurated by sponsors Carroll's in 1965 as a means of providing more playing opportunities to Irish professionals, and a qualification route for the existing Carroll's International.
 It ran for four years, although it was abandoned in the first year due to bad weather, until it was replaced by the Carroll's Irish Match Play Championship in 1969.